Return to Oz: Is the brain drain back?

 Aucklander Michele Clemens' reasons for leaving New Zealand were similar to those of many Kiwis who have hopped over the ditch.

-The software industry manager moved to the seaside Sydney suburb of Manly a few years ago because of the significantly bigger market for the company she works for, Ranqx.
+The software industry manager moved to the seaside Sydney suburb of Manly in February because of the significantly bigger market for the company she works for, Ranqx.

 Job opportunities in her industry were also thin on the ground in her homeland and she saw more room to progress in Australia.